 Fort Myers Integrated Downtown Redevelopment Strategy

-City of Fort Myers hosts public meeting for Downtown/Midtown/Gardner’s Park redevelopment strategy
+City of Fort Myers hosts Public Meeting for

 The City hosted a Public Information Workshop on Thursday, January 18, 2018 at the Sidney & Berne Davis Art Center.
 Attendees viewed a presentation that detailed the purpose of the project, which is to increase density in the study area through Smart Development and to revitalize the Midtown area, enumerated the many past public meetings and current meetings of the Advisory Committee, and shared information on the proposed Comprehensive Plan Amendments.
 The team from the University of South Florida and City Staff engaged residents and local business owners about the vision for Midtown.
 City Staff also answered questions and discussed the proposed Comprehensive Plan Amendments.
 Comment sheets were given at the meeting and feedback is still being accepted through the Contact Us page.